earthly/earthly/docs/guides/integration.md

 {% hint style='info' %}
 ##### Note
-This guide assumes you are using a docker image based on [docker:dind](https://hub.docker.com/_/docker) or have installed docker in docker into your base container.
+This guide assumes you are using a Docker image based on [docker:dind](https://hub.docker.com/_/docker) or have installed docker in docker into your base container.
 It is possible in the future that earthly will not require the dind for `WITH DOCKER` commands and at the time any base image will work successfully.
 {% endhint %}